Understanding the routing

 It is important to understand that Axe API creates a route tree by relationship definitions.

-model if you defined it as a hasMany
+Also, the Comment model would be the child of the Post model if you defined it as a hasMany relationship in the Post model.

 Let's check the following model relations;